Skip to Main Content

 Policy on Confidentiality of Library Patron Files

-The identity of the borrower or requestor of a library item and the information contained in individual circulation system patron records are confidential as mandated by State of Connecticut Public Act #76-421.
+The identity of library patrons and the information contained in individual circulation system patron records, including the items checked out to patrons are confidential as mandated by State of Connecticut Public Act #76-421.
+Such information is maintained in library system files in order to enable Circulation Services to conduct its normal business:

 • Compilation of general usage statistics in respect to both collections and services